badili/classic_ona/README.md

 About
 -----

-Classic Ona is derived from the excellent `ONA <https://ona.io/home>`_ platform developed by the ONA team.
+Classic Ona is derived from the excellent [ONA] (https://ona.io/home) platform developed by the ONA team.
 It is not meant to be a replacement of ONA, but a preservation of the Classic ONA for people who would want to ran it from their local server

 Installation
 ------------

-See `installation-configuration.md <install.md>`_.
+See `installation-configuration.md`.

 More details
 ------------

-Go to `onaio onadata <https://github.com/onaio/onadata/blob/master/README.rst>`_ for more details
+Go to [ONAIO onadata] (https://github.com/onaio/onadata/blob/master/README.rst) for more details

 Contact
 -------